cisagov/ScubaGear/baselines/defender.md

 5. Click **Add or edit Restricted Apps**.

-6. Enter an app and executable name to disallow said app from accessing protected files and to log the incident.
+6. Enter an app and executable name to disallow said app from accessing protected files, and log the incident.

 7. Return and click **Unallowed Bluetooth apps**.

 8. Click **Add or edit unallowed Bluetooth apps**.

-9. Enter an app and executable name to disallow said app from accessing protected files and to log the incident.
+9. Enter an app and executable name to disallow said app from accessing protected files, and log the incident.

 #### MS.DEFENDER.4.6v1 instructions: